-I built Upside because the companies that need the most help with post-sales are exactly the ones that can't justify a full-time VP of CS.
+I built Upside because the companies that need the most help with post-sales are exactly the ones that can’t justify a full-time VP of CS.
+Whether they’re building from scratch or scaling what they already have, the need is the same.

 When I arrived, there was no Customer Success function.
 No team, no playbooks, no commercial ownership of anything that happened after a customer signed.
 I built it all from scratch: a team of 50, every manager and second-line leader developed internally through promotions rather than external hires.
 I designed the renewal and expansion motions, built the coverage models, and turned a reactive support function into a revenue-owning post-sales engine.